cedrikkaufmann/go-password/README.md

 The package also provides a verification mechanism to verfiy an encoded hash against a given passwort, to do so use `func VerifyArgon2(password string, encodedHash string) (bool, error)`

-For params please have a look at the argon2 documentation and use the follwing struct.
+For params please have a look at the argon2 documentation and use the following struct.

 ```
 type Argon2Params struct {